squidgy617/BrawlInstallerPlugins/README.md

 - **soundbankStyle** - [*Values : hex, dec*] : The naming convention used for soundbanks in your build.
 The plugin will use this setting to determine how soundbanks imported into your build should be named.
 If it is set to `hex`, soundbanks will be named after their soundbank ID in hexadecimal format.
 If set to `dec`, soundbanks will be named after their soundbank ID in decimal format.
 - **addSevenToSoundbankName** - [*Values : true, false*] : Whether 7 should be added to soundbank IDs when naming soundbanks.
 If this is set to `true`, all soundbanks will be named as the ID provided + 7.
 If set to `false`, all soundbanks will be named only as the ID provided.
 - **addSevenToSoundBankIds** - [*Values : true, false*] : Whether 7 should be added to SFX IDs within soundbanks when converting them using QuickLava and Codes' tools.
 If this is set to `true`, soundbank IDs passed to QuickLava's tool will have 7 added to them.
 If this is set to `false`, soundbank IDs will be passed to QuickLava's tool unmodified.
-- **installVictoryThemes** - [*Values : true, false*] : Whether victory themes should be installed to the build or not when installing character packages.
+- **installVictoryThemes** - [*Values : true, false*] : Whether victory and credits themes should be installed to the build or not when installing character packages.
 This primarily exists in case of builds that do not use the P+ tracklist system.
-If this is set to `false`, victory themes will not be installed.
+If this is set to `false`, victory and credits themes will not be installed.
 - **useCssRoster** - [*Values : true, false*] : Whether or not the build uses CSSRoster.dat to determine the roster available on the character select screen.
 If this is set to `true`, CSSRoster.dat will be updated to display newly installed character packages.
 If set to `false`, characters will not be added to the CSS.
 - **gfxChangeExe** - [*Values : a .exe path*] : The direct path to the .exe file for Codes' gfxchange.exe tool to run when changing Effect.pac IDs.
 This should be in the same directory as Codes' tracechange.exe, which will also be run in the event of Effect.pac ID conflicts.
 - **installBPNames** - [*Values : true, false*] : Whether or not battle portrait nameplates should be installed to `info.pac`.
+- installSingleplayerCosmetics - [*Values : true, false*] : Whether or not franchise icons and BP names (if the user has opted to install them at all) should be installed into single player modes as well (e.g. Classic Mode, Home Run Contest, Training, etc).

+# FighterSettings.txt

+When packaging a character, you can include a "FighterSettings.txt" file in the root directory of the package.
+This is generated automatically if you use the "Package Character" plugin and set any values that go in this file.

+All of the settings are also documented in the template packages.

+The following settings are supported by the FighterSettings.txt file:
+- **throwReleasePoint** - [*Values : a comma-separated pair of float values*] : The values used in the code `ThrowN Fix and Throw Release Points v1.1c (Throw Animation Fix) [Magus]`
+- **creditsThemeId** - [*Values : a song ID in hex format*] : The song ID used for the credits theme of your character if you're using a vanilla credits theme.
+If you provide a credits theme, that will be installed instead of using the ID.
+- **lucarioBoneId** - [*Values : a bone ID in hex format*] : The bone ID used in the code `Lucario Clone Aura Sphere Bone ID Fix [Dantarion, ds22, PyotrLuzhin, Yohan1044, KingJigglypuff, Desi]`
+- **lucarioKirbyEffectId** - [*Values : an Effect.pac ID in hex format*] : The `Effect.pac ID used for the Kirby hat for the code Kirby Lucario Clone Aura Sphere GFX Fix [ds22, DesiacX, Eon]`
+- **jigglypuffBoneId** - [*Values : a bone ID in hex format*] : The bone ID used in the code `Jigglypuff Clone Rollout Bone Fix [codes, DesiacX]`
+- **jigglypuffEFLSId** - [*Values : an EFLS ID in hex format*] : The EFLS ID/index used in the code `Jigglypuff Clone Rollout Max Charge GFX Fix [Codes, DesiacX]`
+- **jigglypuffSfxIds** - [*Values : a comma-separated list of four SFX IDs in hex format*] : The SFX IDs used in the code `Jigglypuff Clone Rollout SFX Fix [codes, DesiacX]`
+- **bowserBoneId** - [*Values : a bone ID in hex format*] : The bone ID used in the code `Bowser Clone Fire Breath Bone Fix [KingJigglypuff]`

 # Planned Features
 These are some features that are planned for eventual implementation in the plugin suite, if they are feasible.